Zahin-Nambiar/cs393r_helms_deep_final/README.md

 ```
 - Note: Instructions to preform after the FFD demo has started
 - In the bottom left courner of RVIZ click add -> By topic ->  and add both /contor pointcloud and /latest_frontiers pointcloud inorder to see the visualized contor and frontiers.
 - In the dispays window unsubscribe (uncheck) all boxes except for Grid,RobotModel,Navigation,and Static Map.
+(For better visualization of the contors and frontiers increase the size of the pointclouds in their respective display topic.)

 3. Start the gmapping demo:
 ```